 At the time, I was on ½ grain of thyroid medication a day (the brand I used is called Westhroid Pure®).
 So, I switched to ¼ grain a day.
 This itself was astonishing to me, because way back when, I needed at least a full grain of medication to drag myself through the day.
 Further evidence that my body and thyroid were indeed healing.

 After reducing my dose, my extreme anxiety and heart palpitations went away.
-I was also in my first trimester of pregnancy while this was all happening, so that added extra stress because I was exhausted from all the baby-building taking place in my womb.
+I was also in my first trimester of pregnancy while this was all happening.

 The same thing happened though… and within 1-2 weeks, I was right back on the anxiety and heart palpitation train.
 So, this was the moment.
 This was when I started to think: “Hmmm… maybe my thyroid is capable of doing this all on its own.”
 A moment of pride.
 Triumph!
 Like taking the training wheels off a bike for the very first time.

 Eventually, I went from a daily dose of 1/8 grain to every other day, to every few days, to none at all.
-It got to the point where even just one dose would create the anxiety within 20 minutes.
+It got to the point where even just one dose would give me anxiety within 20 minutes.